outpaddling/desktop-installer/README.md

 typical users to set up a fully functional desktop environment in about 15 minutes on modern hardware with a fast Internet connection.

 The end result is a fully functional graphical environment comparable to GUI-based systems such as GhostBSD, or Debian or Ubuntu GNU/Linux.
-However, unlike those systems, desktop-installer supports every desktop environment or window manager provided by the native package manager, every supported version of the operating system, and every hardware platform supported by the operating system.
+However, unlike those systems, desktop-installer supports *every* desktop environment or window manager provided by the native package manager, *every* supported version of the operating system, and *every* hardware platform supported by the operating system.

-Most popular desktop environments and window managers are explicitly supported, and any other can be configured with relative ease using the "Custom" option.
+The most popular desktop environments and window managers are explicitly supported, and any other can be configured with relative ease using the "Custom" menu option.

 Desktop-installer installs and configures desktop-independent tools and features, such as